Creating a custom java trigger API for Infor Process Automation

 The program should look at the results from running the flow, which are contained in the returned ProcessFlowResponse object.
 The runRequest method is used to make synchronous requests.

-The main method for making an asynchronous request is:
+This is the main method for making an asynchronous request:

 createAndReleaseWorkunit: ProcessFlowResponse response = session.createAndReleaseWorkunit(request);